TF2Stadium/Frontend/src/app/pages/about/section-privacy.md

 Our service may contain links to third party sites not operated by us.
 We have no control over the Privacy Policies, content, or practices of these third party sites.
-We encourage you to review the ivacy Policy of any third party sites you visit as a result of using our service.
+We encourage you to review the Privacy Policy of any third party sites you visit as a result of using our service.

 ## Service Guarantee